 Last week I drew up a wireframe for a code beautifier.
 The next day, I decided to turn it into a real tool.
 The whole project took less than two days to complete.

-I've been thinking about building a new code beautifier for awhile.
+I'd been thinking about building a new code beautifier for awhile.
 The idea isn't unique, but every time I use someone else's tool, I find myself reapplying the same settings and dodging advertisements every single time. 🤦🏻♂️

 I wanted a simple tool that worked well without the hassle, so last week I grabbed some paper and started sketching one out.
 I'm a huge fan of wireframing by hand.
 There's just something about pencil and paper that makes the design part of my brain work better than staring at a screen.